osdoce/Module-8-Challenge/README.md

 Interactive menu system using inquirer
 Implemented with Object-Oriented Programming (OOP) in TypeScript

 ## Install Dependencies
 Run the following command in the terminal inside the project folder: npm install

 ## How to Run the Application
-npx tsc
+RUN npx tsc in the terminal
-If this command shows errors, review the TypeScript files and fix them.

-Run the Application
+## Run the Application
 Once compiled, run the application with: npm start